-explore, with support, language features of [Language] noticing similarities and differences between [Language] and English AC9L2FF02 using word walls to focus on words in [Language] and in English, for example, matching or sorting words using their starting letter to place on a word wall singing children's songs in [Language] and comparing them with the English versions, for example, singing a school song with a verse in [Language] and in English tracing simple words in both [Language] and English, noticing similarities and differences explore connections between language and culture AC9L2FF03 exploring different languages and cultures of class members and identifying different ways of expressing common terms such as yes/no, greetings, hello, goodbye and thank you in [Language] sharing with the class words and phrases they know in other languages and cultures, for example, creating anchor charts for display or placing them on the classroom word wall 3. engaging with traditions, customs, traditional dress, food, in [Language]-speaking communities, for example, gardening for sustainability based on traditional foods or dancing for parents in traditional dress 4. using the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) map of the languages of Australia to notice the language(s) of First Nations Australians in their local area and/or across Australia noticing how local names of streets, places and landmarks can have their origins in language(s) of First Nations Australians
+3. tracing simple words in both [Language] and English, noticing similarities and differences explore connections between language and culture AC9LRFF03 exploring different languages and cultures of class members and identifying different ways of expressing common terms such as yes/no, greetings, hello, goodbye and thank you in [Language] sharing with the class words and phrases they know in other languages and cultures, for example, creating anchor charts for display or placing them on the classroom word wall engaging with traditions, customs, traditional dress, food, in [Language]-speaking communities, for example gardening for sustainability based on traditional foods or dancing for parents in traditional dress using the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) map of the languages of Australia to notice the language(s) of First Nations Australians in their local area and/or acros Australia 5. noticing how local names of streets, places and landmarks can have their origins in language(s) of First Nations Australians